dannymuchoki/RecordsMaster/readme.md

 ## 'Utilities' directory contains:
 1. A class that reads CSV files
 2. A class that implements rudimentary pagination in the 'List' view of all records.
 Pagination is controlled by a key in the appsettings.json file

+## Password Resets:
+- The password reset controller checks if a user's email address is registered.
+If so, it generates a new strong password for the user's account and sends it to the user via email.
+In testing mode when you may not have a SMTP server set up, the email will print in console.